TrueWill/FSM.NET/README.md

 The first state of the first line is the initial state.

 Anything following a '#' is ignored (a comment).
+Blank lines are ignored.

+Whitespace surrounding states and events is ignored, so you can line up delimiters if you prefer.

 ### Example